Green Banana Paratha (Flat Bread) Recipe

 - 1 tsp oil, for the dough

-- 1 tsp ghee or oil, for making each paratha
+- 1 teaspoon ghee or oil, for making each paratha

-- 2-3 tbsp fresh coriander leaves, finely chopped
+- 2-3 tablespoons fresh coriander leaves, finely chopped

 - For making the dough, put wheat flour in a large mixing bowl.
 Add a teaspoon oil and some salt to it.
 Mix them.